-If this option is selected, you will be enabling user authentication via the HTTP Verify user legitimacy and comparing it against the list of users authenticated on the firewall.
+Verify user legitimacy If this option is selected, you will be enabling user authentication via the HTTP and comparing it against the list of users authenticated on the firewall.
+When no authenticated users match, the packet will be blocked.

 "Authorization" header.
 The HTTP plugin will therefore be capable of extracting the user